slact/ngx_lua_select_module/README.md

       local upsock = ngx.socket.tcp()
       assert(upsock:connect("127.0.0.1", 8092))

-      --setting read timeouts to 1 to ensure we don't yield for more than 1ms --on socket:receive() after select()
+      --setting read timeouts to 1 to ensure we do not yield for more than 1ms --on socket:receive() after select()
       upsock:settimeouts(100, 30, 1)
       clientsock:settimeouts(100, 30, 1)